Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: The length filtration

 \begin{blanko}{Decomposition spaces of locally finite length.} A complete decomposition space $X$ is said to have {\em locally finite length} when every edge $a\in X_1$ has finite length.
 That is, the pullback

 is empty for $r \gg 0$.
-We shall also use the word {\em tight} as synonym for `of locally finite length', to avoid confusion with the notion of `locally finite' introduced in Section~\ref{sec:findec}. \end{blanko}
+We shall also use the word {\em tight} as synonym for `complete and of locally finite length', to avoid confusion with the notion of `locally finite' introduced in Section~\ref{sec:findec}. \end{blanko}

 \begin{eks} For posets, the notion of locally finite length coincides with the classical notion (see for example Stern~\cite{Stern:1999}), namely that for every $x\leq y$, there is an upper bound on the possible lengths of chains from $x$ to $y$.
 When $X$ is the strict (resp.~fat) nerve of a category, locally finite length means that for each arrow $a$, there is an upper bound on the length of factorisations of $a$ containing no identity (resp.~invertible) arrows.